c0c0n3/ome-smuggler/docs.src/content/deployment/configuration.md

 could even go a step further and make them immutable, e.g. using something like `chattr +i`.

+Finally, remember that the account you run Smuggler with has to have read access to the files your users want to import.

 ###### Data Encryption
 Like I said some sensitive data will end up being stored in Smuggler's data directory, but only for the time it takes to process a message in the